scipion-em/docs/docs/user/tutorials/modelBuilding/a060-ccp4Refmac.rst

          Protocol .
 Geometry parameter statistics vs. cycle plot.

-      -  : Root mean square of structure atom covalent bond lengths, computed in Å, regarding ideal values of bond lengths.
+      -  *rmsBOND*: Root mean square of structure atom covalent bond lengths, computed in Å, regarding ideal values of bond lengths.
-         Selecting default weighting, values will be around 0.02.
+         Selecting default weighting, *rmsBOND* values will be around 0.02.

-      -  : Number of standard deviations from the mean of covalent bond lengths.
-Selecting default weighting, values will be between 0.2 and 1.0.
+      -  *zBOND*: Number of standard deviations from the mean of covalent bond lengths.
+Selecting default weighting, *zBOND* values will be between 0.2 and 1.0.

-      -  : Root mean square of bond angles from refined structure, computed in degrees, regarding their ideal values. values should converge around 0.1.
+      -  *rmsANGL*: Root mean square of bond angles from refined structure, computed in degrees, regarding their ideal values.
+         *rmsANGL* values should converge around 0.1.

-      -  : Number of standard deviations from the mean of bond angles.
+      -  *zANGL*: Number of standard deviations from the mean of bond angles.

-      -  : Root mean square of chiral volumes from refined structure regarding their ideal values.
+      -  *rmsCHIRAL*: Root mean square of chiral volumes from refined structure regarding their ideal values.
 Chiral volumes are determined by four atoms that form a piramid, and may show positive or negative values.

 -  Summary content:

    -  | Protocol output (below framework):
-      | ;
-      | .
+      | *ccp4 - refmac -> ouputPdb*;
+      | *PdbFile(pseudoatoms=True/ False, volume=True/ False)*.
-      | Pseudoatoms is set to when the structure is made of pseudoatoms
+      | Pseudoatoms is set to *True* when the structure is made of
-        instead of atoms.
-Volume is set to when an electron density map is associated to the atomic structure.
+        pseudoatoms instead of atoms.
+Volume is set to *True* when an electron density map is associated to the atomic structure.

-   -  | box:
+   -  | *SUMMARY* box:
       | Statistics included in the above Final Results Table ():

       .. figure:: Images_appendix/Fig138.pdf